 BEST COVERED PLAYGROUNDS:

-Kids Konnection (Mandeville), Little Farms (River Ridge), and Palmer Park (Uptown), and Wilson Street Playground (Metairie) all have sunshades covering the playground equipment, making them ideal for rainy days and days when you don’t feel like slathering on sunblock.
+Kids Konnection (Mandeville), Little Farms (River Ridge), Palmer Park (Uptown), and Wilson Street Playground (Metairie) all have sunshades covering the playground equipment, making them ideal for rainy days and days when you don’t feel like slathering on sunblock.